 Many young adults who have a parent with cancer feel torn between their focus on establishing themselves in the world and their duty and desire to help a parent who is facing a serious illness.
 While caregiving can be a rewarding way to reconnect with parents, it can also change a phase of life that is typically marked by exploration and freedom.

 For example, while the lives of your friends continue to revolve around careers, relationships, and recreational activities, your concerns are likely focused on how to provide support with limited time and resources.
-As a result, you may feel isolated as you try to help your parent while dealing with your own emotional response to the situation and managing the responsibilities in your own life.
+As a result, you may feel isolated as you try to help your parent while dealing with your own emotional response to the situation and managing your own responsibilities.

-- Make time to discuss concerns about the illness and plans for managing the treatment when there is not a crisis and time is not rushed, if possible.
+- Avoid discussing concerns about the illness and plans for managing treatment during a crisis when time is rushed, if possible.

-- Ask your parent about treatment wishes, and respect those wishes, acknowledging your parent's right to retain control of decisions regarding his or her care.
+- Ask your parent about treatment wishes, and respect those wishes, acknowledging your parent's right to control decisions about his or her care.

 - Discuss how finances will be handled.

-- Discuss expectations about visits, responsibility for care, and other matters, and agree to review these expectations regularly to evaluate whether they are realistic.
+- Establish expectations about visits, responsibility for care, and other matters, and agree to review these expectations regularly to evaluate whether they are realistic.

-Once you have found out what type of help your parent needs and wants, set up a system to organize your responsibilities.
+Once you have learned what type of help your parent needs and wants, set up a system to organize your responsibilities.
 To start, create a list of tasks.
 These may include participating in medical and physical care, addressing legal and financial issues, and communicating with friends and family.
-The following list provides some ideas to consider:
+The following list provides some steps to consider:

-- Be sure that the doctor has your full contact information included as part of your parent's file in case of an emergency.
+- Ensure that the doctor has your full contact information included as part of your parent's file in case of an emergency.

-- Keep a list of key contacts (such as the doctor, nurse, social worker, pharmacist, and emergency room) with you at all times, and distribute it to others who will assist with caregiving.
+- Keep a list of key contacts, including the doctor, nurse, social worker, pharmacist, and emergency room, with you at all times, and distribute it to others who will provide care.

-- Make copies of your parent's legal documents, such as advance directives , a power of attorney for health care, and a power of attorney for property, health insurance cards, and bank documents.
+- Make copies of your parent's legal documents, such an advance directive , a power of attorney for health care, and a power of attorney for property; health insurance cards; and relevant financial information.

 Learn more about how to manage common caregiving responsibilities .

-It is important to remember that taking care of your own emotional health, physical needs, and personal responsibilities makes you a more effective caregiver.
+It is important to recognize that taking care of your own emotional health, physical needs, and personal responsibilities makes you a more effective caregiver.
 Set aside time to step back from the role reversal, allow others to do the caregiving, and interact with your parent as simply a son or daughter.
 In addition, as much as possible, continue your friendships, romantic relationships, work, and whatever activities refresh you.
 Investing in yourself will give you more energy and the ability to be truly present and available for your parent.

-- Check with your employer's human resources manager about the Family Medical Leave Act (FMLA), Employee Assistance Program (EAP), and other benefits.
+- Check with your employer's human resources manager about the Family Medical Leave Act, Employee Assistance Program, and other benefits.

-- Talk with a friend, clergy member, or counselor who is not involved in the situation.
+- Talk with a friend, clergy member, or counselor to help you cope with your experience.

 - Join an online or in-person support group .

-- Plan activities with your parent that are not related to his or her cancer.
+- Plan activities with your parent that are unrelated to his or her cancer.

-- Make time for activities with supportive friends, even if you have to scale back these activities while you juggle other responsibilities.
+- Spend time with supportive friends, even if you have to scale back these activities while you juggle other responsibilities.